Lifestyle Guide

 Monthly Cost Breakdown: The Full Table

-Here's a realistic monthly budget for three different lifestyles in Puerto Escondido in 2026:
+Here's a realistic monthly budget for three different lifestyles in Puerto Escondido in 2026.
+For additional context, Numbeo's cost-of-living data consistently ranks Puerto Escondido among the most affordable Pacific beach destinations in North America:

 All figures in USD.
 Amounts are monthly estimates for a single person.
 Couples can expect roughly 1.5× the total, since rent and utilities are shared.